 When learning languages, students can become overloaded by the introduction of new knowledge.
-In this blog, Sabrina Castro unpacks how she’s using insights from her Master’s in Expert Teaching to tackle memory retention and maximise learning.
+In this blog, Sabrina Castro unpacks how she’s using insights from her professional development to tackle memory retention and maximise learning.

 As a modern foreign language teacher, I found that my students often failed to see the benefits of being able to speak different languages.
 On more than one occasion I have heard in the classroom comments such as “languages are too hard” and “I don’t need them as everyone can speak English”.

 Confronted by that reality, I knew I needed to gain more understanding of strategies that I could use to make learning more efficient to overcome the initial barrier that languages are ‘too hard’.

 A persistent concern for teachers is students’ memory retention.
 When learning languages, students struggle to retain new grammar points or learn new vocabulary when presented with new knowledge.
 It takes time, sometimes years, to master those linguist skills.

 With parts of the professional development I have undertaken with Ambition focusing on improving memory retention, I hoped to tackle this problem and maximise learning during lesson time.
 I want to make sure the resources and activities used in class were aimed at improving the students’ memory skills and their ability to manipulate the target language.

 "After studying how chunking can aid the formation of high-level schemas, I decided to present new language using prior knowledge as a way to reduce the cognitive load."

 Whilst pre-reading for the module, it struck me how little I knew about how memory works.
 I did not know about cognitive load theory and the limitation of the working memory when trying to form new thought patterns, or ‘schemas’.